mantidproject/mantid/docs/source/interfaces/ISIS Reflectometry.rst

 then ``-dQ/Q`` will be used, if specified; otherwise a default value will be calculated from the slits, if possible.

+Note that when conflicting options are specified for the reduction, i.e. different values for the same property are specified via one of the settings tabs and the cells in the *Runs* tab, the latter will take precedence.
+Therefore, the Settings tabs should be used to specify global options that will be applied to all the rows in the table, whereas the row values will only be applicable to the specific row for which those options are defined.

+Per-Angle Defaults
+^^^^^^^^^^^^^^^^^^

 The **Experiment Settings** tab allows some options to be specified on a per-angle basis, that is, to specify defaults that will apply only to runs with a specific angle.
 Note that matching angles are searched for within a tolerance